phpstatic/phpstatic.com/README.md

 # https://phpstatic.com

-PHP package able to install at distribution or macOS.
+PHP package able to install at linux or macOS.

 # debian, ubuntu